Kapilkhotani123/-python-assignment/README.md

 1. Takes user input and writes it to a file named output.txt.
 2. Appends additional data to the same file.
 3. Reads and displays the final content of the file.

+Task 10: The project is created as part of Assignment 6 (Modules 14 & 15) of the Python course.

+This project is a GUI-based Calculator application developed using Python Tkinter.
+It performs basic arithmetic operations through a simple and user-friendly graphical interface.